 The better taste of French press coffee is related to it’s brewing method: immersion brewing.
 A French press or cafetiere uses a stainless steel coffee filter screen and typically a glass carafe and metal or plastic housing.
 The advantage of immersion brewing is that it gives you a richer cup.

 When coffee beans are roasted, they release coffee oils.
 These oils hold a lot of the body and richness.
 A French Press immerses these oils in your coffee.
 That gives bold and well rounded flavor.

-As the coffee grinds are fully immersed in a French press, it allows a fuller flavor extraction from the coffee beans.
+As the coffee grinds are fully immersed in a French press, it allows a fuller flavour extraction from the coffee beans.
 How much coffee for French press?
 All depends on how strong you prefer your coffee.